-A major advantage of this design is that can easily installed and uninstalled, with no drilling or other modifications to the guitar itself.
+One big advantage of this design is that can easily installed and uninstalled, with no drilling or other modifications to the guitar itself.

-The good ones, which I’m about to show you, are more than suitable for live-performances and can be well-suited for mid-large sized venues.
+While certain cheaper models may be somewhat prone to feedback on-stage, the good ones, which I’m about to show you, are mostly suitable for live-shows in mid-large sized venues.

 - Seymour Duncan Woody – (Amazon/Thomann)

-- Fishman Pro Neo D01 – (Amazon)
+- Fishman Pro Neo D01 – (Amazon/Thomann)

 - Dean Markley SC-1 – (Amazon/Thomann)